dwyl/learn-heroku/README.md

 ## How?

-### Beginner: Basic Heroku Deployment of Node.JS App in 5 Minutes
+### Beginner: Basic Heroku Deployment of Node.JS App in just 5 Minutes

 #### Pre-requisites:
 + **Computer** with a ***Web Browser***